SLAX 15.0.4 / 12.2.0 – Live Linux OS

 SLAX OS: Instantly Bootable Live Linux Operating System

-Slax is a modern, portable, small, and fast Linux operating system having a modular approach and exceptional design.
-It runs directly from your USB flash drive without installation, so you can carry it everywhere you go in your pocket.
+Slax is a modern, portable, small, and fast Linux operating system with a modular approach and exceptional design.
+It runs directly from your USB flash drive without installation, you can carry it in your pocket.
 Despite its small size, this OS provides a nice graphical user interface and a wise selection of pre-installed programs, such as a Web browser, Terminal, and more.

 Slax is based on Slackware or Debian, which gives you the ability to benefit from the entire ecosystem of each.
 Tens of thousands of prebuilt packages with applications, all within reach thanks to slackpk (Slackware) or apt (Debian) command.